robmiller/jekyll-resize/README.md

 end
 ```

-Now you can use the `resize` filter in your markdown or HTML, for a JPEG or PNG file.
-Here the max height and max width are 800 pixels:
+Now the `resize` filter is available in Liquid (in your Markdown and HTML) and you can use it for a JPEG or PNG file.
+Here the max width and max height are 800 pixels:

 ```liquid
 {{ "my-image.png" | resize: "800x800>" }}
 ```

-That takes care of both generating the thumbnail image for you as well as providing a link to the file - magic.
+That takes care of:

+- _generating_ the reduced image.
+- providing a _link_ to the file.

-See the docs linked below for example using with a `img` HTML tag.
+See the docs linked below for a more detailed example using the filter with an `img` HTML tag.

 ## Documentation